linearregression/erl_script_cluster/README.md

 * Rebar (https://github.com/basho/rebar)
 * make tool (should be part of ubuntu build-essentials package)

+There are several main branches. dev, qa, staging, master
+Deveopment should be in dev branch.
+Any stable release should be merged back to masterand tagged.

 Contribution
 ------------
 If you are going to submitt pull request, please make sure that: